Meet The Team

 ELIZABETH LYNCH

-Elizabeth Lynch is Executive Director of the Office of Military and Veterans Affairs at JPMorgan Chase & Co. where she supports the firm’s investments to champion veteran employment, talent development, and small business growth.
+Elizabeth Lynch is Global Head of Event Marketing for the Global Corporate Banking business at JPMorganChase.
 She has worked for over 20 years in mission-driven organizations, with a focus on empowering women and generating wealth for low-income households.
-Prior to joining the firm in 2017, Elizabeth served as the Head of Executive Coaching and Mentoring for Creative Metier, a UK-based consulting firm.
-Her work focused on leadership development and coaching for senior leaders in the East African financial sector.
-Elizabeth also held a variety of roles at Women's World Banking (WWB), one the largest global microfinance networks, most recently as the Head of the Center for Microfinance Leadership, where she was responsible for WWB’s global work in leadership development.
+She served as Head of Executive Coaching and Mentoring for Creative Metier, focused on leadership development and coaching for senior leaders in the East African financial sector.
+Prior to that, she held a variety of roles at Women's World Banking (WWB), one the largest global microfinance networks, most recently as the Head of the Center for Microfinance Leadership, where she was responsible for WWB’s global work in leadership development.
 Elizabeth holds an MA in International Affairs from Columbia University School of International and Public Affairs and a BA in History from Haverford College.
 She lives in New York with her husband and two daughters.

 PUNEET MANSHARAMANI